wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 ## The sbatch command

 You were given an account on a batch-scheduled cluster with 10 nodes.
-You have logged in to cluster's *frontend node*, on which you can run Slurm commands to use the cluster's nodes.
+You have logged in to cluster's *head node*, on which you can run Slurm commands to use the cluster's nodes.
 The **sbatch** command is used to submit jobs.
 It takes a single command-line argument, which is the name of a "batch script".
 The batch script specifies the job request, and